hpburon/Workshop/project3.md

 ![](estimated_persons.png)

 On this plot, each person in Westmoreland has been estimated and probalistically distributed.
-This means that there are about 145,000 points.
+This means that there are just under 145,000 points.

 ![](west_density.png)